Severe storms bring flooding across Northeast and leave at least 1 dead in Orange County, New York, as officials warn of dangerous road conditions - KESQ

 A once-in-a-millennium rainfall event is one that is so intense, the chances of it happening in any given year is just 0.1%.

-Flash flood warnings and watches are in place through Monday in parts of New York, Vermont, Massachusetts and Maine – as well as across the country in Washington and Alaska.
+Over 25 million people are under flood alerts across the Northeast Monday, including in parts of New York, Vermont, Massachusetts and Maine – as well as across the country in Washington and Alaska.

-A moderate risk, level 3 of 4, of excessive rainfall is in place from New England to the Mid-Atlantic through early Monday morning.
+A moderate risk, level 3 of 4, of excessive rainfall is in place in New England through early Tuesday.
+Rainfall totals across the area are expected to range from 3 to 5 inches.

 Intense rainfall rates are expected to continue in Vermont and northeastern New York on Monday, according to the National Weather Service.
 New York could see 1 to 2 inches of rain per hour, the NWS warned.